To view an up-to-date version of this post, click here.

 - Identify gaps or weaknesses in your profile.
 Assess your weaknesses in key areas such as academics, leadership, community involvement, and global exposure.
 Were you a humanities major?
 Haven’t taken a math class since high school?
 Have you not been able to give back to the community with long work hours?
 Are you strictly an individual contributor at work?
 Don’t have exposure outside of your home country?

 - Create plan to address your weaknesses.
 If you don’t have a strong math background, consider taking a math course.
 If you have not had the opportunity to volunteer in the community, identify an organization that is aligned with your career goals or passion and get involved.
-Think creatively – look here for some ideas: Getting Ready for an MBA in 2017: Leadership and Community Involvement Ask your manager for new opportunities at work – managing a project, mentoring juniors.
+Think creatively – look here for some ideas: Build Your MBA Leadership Profile Through Community Involvement Ask your manager for new opportunities at work – managing a project, mentoring juniors.
 Look for opportunities to engage globally – either through work or an outside activity.

 - Establish GMAT/GRE test and study plan.
 First, decide which test is the right for you.(See Five Things You Need to Know About Taking the GMAT/GRE.)
 Next, schedule a test date, ideally in April, that you can work toward.
 Sign up for a test prep course if that is your best method of preparation.
 Otherwise, develop a study plan and stick to it.
 The best way to maintain momentum is to plan a little bit of studying every day.
 Taking the test early will provide you adequate time to re-assess your situation before you decide where you will apply.